Knit Polo vs Piqué Polo: Performance Piqué, Rib, Waffle & Yarn Blend Guide

 The challenge is pilling.

-For B2B development, merino programs should be handled like premium knitwear:
+For B2B development, merino programs should be handled like premium knitwear.

 - set realistic pilling expectations

-- choose blends and constructions that reduce surface fuzz build-up
+- choose blends and constructions that reduce surface fuzz

-- align price point with care expectations and lifespan
+- align retail price with care expectations

 Nylon is rarely the headline story in a premium knit polo.